राम

 ज्ञानदेवा सांग झाला हरिपाठ | पूर्वजां वैकुंठ मार्ग सोपा || ४ ||

-Dnyandev says: the Haripath is told - for the ancestors, the path to Vaikuntha is made easy.
+Dnyandev says: the Haripath has been told; for the ancestors, the path to Vaikuntha is made easy.

 Dnyaneshwar seals Abhanga 21 with his name, as he does every abhanga, pressing his testimony into the closing verse like a seal into wax.
 The Haripath has been told, he says.
 The deed is done.
 And then he turns away from the chanter entirely and looks backward, at the dead.
 For your ancestors, the path to Vaikuntha is made easy.
 Not through elaborate ritual.
 Not through pilgrimage to sacred rivers.
 Through the Name, spoken from your tongue, in your home, at any hour.